yelimota/yeli-web-app/config/README.md

 ### #02 - Stylus

-> You only need to install the dependency
+> Because Nuxt-edge is not stable yet, it is necessary to install an older version of `stylus-loader v3.0.2`, since the latest versions cause some errors.

 ```bash
 # install dependencie